nathany/go-poodr/README.md

 * `3-isolate-new.go` Isolate instance creation (if you can't inject the dependency for some reason)
 * `4-isolate-messages.go` Isolate external messages that could be vulnerable to change
 * `5-map-init.go` Remove argument order dependencies (probably that the best way to accomplish this)
-* 6-gear-wrapper.go (skipped) A factory method to work with an unwieldy constructor.
+* Skipped a factory method to work with an unwieldy constructor (gear-wrapper).
 * `7-reverse-dependencies.go` What if Wheel depends on Gear? (which is more stable)

 ### 4. Creating Flexible Interfaces